SRD-Archive/srd-archive/Mini Cairn/Mini Cairn - Player's Handbook.md

 * Choose a Weapon.
 * Roll the rest as usual.

+# Cantrips (Optional)

+Clerics and Wizards know 2 cantrips.
+Cantrips can be cast without gaining fatigue if the caster makes a WIL save.

+1. Create Water: Create 2 gallons of water.
+2. Detect Alignment: Concentrate for 1 round in direction and sense alignment specified in 150x10 ft.
+3. Detect Magic: Concentrate for 1 round in direction to sense magic in varying degrees of strength in a 50x10 ft area.
+Passes through thin barriers.
+4. Detect Poison: Detect whether one target has been poisoned/is poisonous.
+5. Endure Elements: Ignore intense weather conditions for 24 hours.
+6. Ghost Sounds: Create any type of sound up no louder than 4 humans within 150 ft.
+7. Light: Make an object within 150 ft. light a 30ft radius.
+8. Purify Food and Drink: Make food eatable.
+9. Detect Animals/Nature: Concentrate for 1 round in direction to natural animals/nature in varying degrees of strength in a 50x10 ft area.
+Passes through thin barriers.
+10. Know Direction: Immediately know where North is.
+11. Arcane Mark: Leave visible/invisible message.
+12. Mage Hand: Lift something 5 lbs 15 ft any direction/rnd.
+Lasts 10
+min.
+13. Mending: Fix breaks in a mundane non-complex item you can touch.
+14. Message: Caster can whisper to target in sight as if at ear.
+15. Prestidigitation: Witin 10 ft. you can magically: 1) create a harmless sensory effect.
+2) light or snuff out a fire.
+3) clean or soil a small object.
+4) chill, warm something.
+5) make a color, a small mark, or a symbol appear on an object or a sujrface for 1 hour.
+6) create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.
+16. Ray of Frost: 1d6 damage OR target makes a STR save or next attack is impaired.
+17. Shocking Grasp: Your next melee attack is Enhanced.
+18. Acid Splash: 1d6 damage Blast that can hit two targets.
+19. Poison Spray: 10 ft range.
+1d12 damage if the target fails a STR save.
+20. Fire Bolt: 1d8 damage.
+Can light things on fire.

 # Leveling Up

 From CairnAdventurer’s Guide by Adam Hensley.
 Text licensed under CC-BY-SA 4.0

 **Experience Points (XP)**

 Gain a new level every 1,000 XP.
 Optionally increase the XP needed each level.
 A good place to start is adding between 500-1,000 XP each level.

 **Gaining XP**

 Experience points are gained at a rate of 1 XP for every 1 gold (or your game’s standard currency) retrieved and returned to the safety of a town or your base of operations.

 Optional: Characters level up after playing a certain number of adventures at their current level, and this number of adventures is soften some multiple of their current level.
 For example, if your multiple was 5, a character would go from being level 2 to level 3 after playing about 10 adventures at level 2.

 Increasing HP and Ability Scores each time you level up: